-During the past five (5) years or since January 1, 2014 up to the present, the Company is not aware of any legal proceedings of such nature that are material to the evaluation of its present Directors/Officers, namely: Desiderio L. Laperal, Oliverio L. Laperal, Jr., Jesus Vicente B. Capellan, Horacio M. Pascual, Vilma B. Villanueva, Anthony Nelson G. Mendoza and Genelita G. Manandic.
-Further - a.
-The Company is not aware of any bankruptcy petition filed by or against any business which any of the above-mentioned directors or officers was a general partner or executive officer at anytime within five (5) years;
+During the past five (5) years or since January 1, 2013 up to the present the Company is not aware of any events involving legal proceedings of such nature that are material to the evaluation of its present Directors/Officers, namely: DESIDERIO L. LAPERAL, OLIVERIO L. LAPERAL, JR., JESUS VICENTE B. CAPELLAN, HORACIO M. PASCUAL, VILMA B. VILLANUEVA, ANTHONY NELSON G. MENDOZA and GENELITA G. MANANDIC.

-b.
-The Company is not aware of any conviction by final judgment for any offense, domestic or foreign, or being the subject of a pending criminal proceeding of any of the above-mentioned directors or officers;
+- a.
+The Company is not aware of any bankruptcy petition filed by or against any business which any of the above-mentioned directors/officers was a general partner or executive officer at anytime within five (5) years; - b.
+The Company is not aware of any conviction by final judgment for any offense, in a criminal proceedings, domestic or foreign, or being the subject of a pending criminal proceeding of any of the above-mentioned directors/officers;

-c.
-The Company is not aware of any order, judgment or decree, not subsequently reversed, suspended, or vacated, by any court of competent jurisdiction, domestic or foreign, permanently or temporarily enjoining, barring, suspending or otherwise limiting the involvement of any of the above-mentioned directors or officers in any type of business, securities, commodities or banking activities;

-d.
-The Company is not aware of any finding by a domestic or foreign court of competent jurisdiction, the Commission or comparable foreign body, or a domestic foreign Exchange or other organized trading market or self-regulatory organization, that any of the above-mentioned directors or officers has violated a securities or commodities law or regulation and said judgment has not been reversed, suspended or vacated.
+- c.
+The Company is not aware of any order, judgment or decree, not subsequently reversed, suspended, or vacated, by any court of competent jurisdiction, domestic or foreign, permanently or temporarily enjoining, barring, suspending or otherwise limiting the involvement of any of the above-mentioned directors/officers in any type of business, securities, commodities or banking activities: - d.
+The Company is not aware of any findings by a domestic or foreign court of competent jurisdiction, the Commission or comparable foreign body, or a domestic or foreign Exchange or other organized trading market or self-regulatory organization, that any of the above-mentioned directors/officers has violated a securities or commodities law or regulation and said judgment has not been reversed, suspended or vacated.

-While there are cases in which Mr. Desiderio L. Laperal and Mr. Oliverio L. Laperal, Jr., are joined as parties-litigants, said cases do not directly or indirectly concern or pertain to the registrant corporation Imperial Resources Incorporated and its subsidiary but are cases which included them as representatives or individually outside of Imperial Resources Incorporated and its subsidiary.
+While there are cases in which Mr. Desiderio L. Laperal, is named individually as partylitigant, said cases do not directly or indirectly concern or pertain to Imperial Resources Incorporated and its subsidiary, the Registrant Corporation, but are cases which name him as representative or individually outside of Imperial Resources Incorporated and its subsidiary.
 Please see the list of cases hereto attached as Annex "B".